Kacper1130/FlyAway/README.md

 Before running the project, ensure that you configure the necessary properties.

 1. **Config Properties**
-   - Edit the existing `config.properties` file in the root directory and add the following environment variables:
+   - Edit the existing `config.properties` file located in `src/main/resources/` and add the following environment variables:

 ```properties
 POSTGRES_USERNAME=your_postgres_username